 I’ve experimented with Mertensia only a handful of times—tentatively at first, in part because of the sparse edibility references I’ve found to date.
 I started with one leaf, graduated to a handful of leaves, and this time I used probably 2 cups of leaves, split between two people.
 As I’ve become accustomed to this plant over the past two years, I am now capable of identifying it prior to flowering, which is when I collected the leaves for this particular stir fry.

 The third wild plant I added to yesterday’s stir fry was yucca (Yucca spp).
 I’ve been beating a dead horse with yucca of late, however, so if you are interested, please see Aurora Yucca and the Recipes I’ve Tried With It, Yucca in My Pantry Again, and the most recent entry, Southwestern Fried Yucca Flowers—Just What the Doctor Ordered?

 Experienced Users Only

-A note to newbies: Combining multiple wild edible plants into a single dish is an advanced art, first and foremost because you have to be experienced enough to have more than one foraged goodie ready to go at a time.
-The other reason, however, is that when you eat multiple wild edibles at one sitting, particularly ones with which you are unfamiliar, you have no way of knowing which plant is responsible for any effect you may feel.
+Combining multiple wild edible plants into a single dish is an advanced art.
+When you eat multiple wild edibles at one sitting, particularly ones with which you are unfamiliar, you have no way of knowing which plant is responsible for any effect you may feel.
 The safest bet is to familiarize yourself with each new plant individually before going gaga on a wild combo platter—which is why the above recipe is for experienced users only.